Free Maryland Criminal & Arrest Record Search (All MD Counties)

 The Freedom of Information Act (FOIA) and the Maryland Public Information Act (PIA) state certain records must be made public.
 However, the process to obtain these records can prove difficult unless someone knows what they’re looking for, and where to look.

-While these statutes make most criminal records public and allow people to gain insight on a friend, colleague, loved one, or potential employee, there are countless types of records, associated agencies that host these records and each has its own process for accessing them.
+While these statutes make most criminal records public and allow people to gain insight into a friend, colleague, loved one, or potential employee, there are countless types of records and associated agencies that host these records, and each has its own process for accessing them.

-Records Page simplifies this process by providing comprehensive resources that detail how to access Maryland public records and criminal records alike.
+This resource simplifies this process by providing comprehensive resources that detail how to access Maryland criminal history records.

-The remainder of this guide will show searchers how to:
+The remainder of this article will show searchers how to:

 • Seal and expunge eligible criminal records